Proposed Amendments to Ontario Regulation 201/96 made under the Ontario Drug Benefit Act

 Ontario Drug Benefit Act

 Summary of Proposal:

 Amendments to O. Reg.
-201/96 made under the Ontario Drug Benefit Act (ODBA) are required to create and implement the program.
-The proposed regulatory amendments would:
+201/96 made under the Ontario Drug Benefit Act are required to implement these changes.
+The text of the proposed regulatory amendments is available for download below.

 Comments Due Date:

 Ministry of Health & Long-Term Care

 Ontario Public Drug Programs

 Toronto ON M2M 4K5